PhoenixPE/PhoenixPE/README.md

 1. Mount or Extract your Win10 ISO to a location of your choice.
 If you don’t have a Win10 ISO you may use the links on the 'Source Config' script to download the most recent version.
 1. Using the 'Source Config' script, select the location of your source you provided in Step 1 and press the 'Save' button.
-1. Select the Source 'install.wim. image.
+1. Select the Source `install.wim` image.
 We recommend using the Pro image.
 1. Enable the Apps you wish to include in your build.
 Note that some Apps require additional files or config. **Do not blindly enable all apps and expect to get a successful build**.
 1. Tweak any settings you wish.
 1. Press the Build button on PEBakery’s Main Menu.